eleinah/eleinah/README.md

   </a>
 </p>

 # 🚨 I've migrated to [Codeberg](https://codeberg.org/eleina), check out my profile and projects there.
-This will remain solely to contribute to any open source projects I'm interested in found only on GitHub.
+This will remain solely to contribute to any open source projects I'm interested in that are found only on GitHub.

 # [Where'd the GitHub README.md go?!](https://codeberg.org/eleina/eleina/src/branch/main/README.md)